-- CO1 Understand the define the primary objectives of special libraries, their types, and functions of special libraries; CO2 Understand the historical development of special libraries in India; CO3 Understand the fundamental of special library administration and management; CO4 Gain knowledge about planning and organisation of special libraries; - CO4 Gain knowledge about planning and organisation of special fibraries CO5 Know the procedure for selection and recruitment of library staff; - CO6 Study of library finance, and budgeting system; - CO7 Knowledge of requirements of infrastructure for a special library.
+- CO1 Understand the define the primary objectives of special libraries, their types, and functions of special libraries; - CO2 Understand the historical development of special libraries in India; - CO3 Understand the fundamental of special library administration and management; - CO4 Gain knowledge about planning and organisation of special libraries; - CO5 Know the procedure for selection and recruitment of library staff; - CO6 Study of library finance, and budgeting system; - CO7 Knowledge of requirements of infrastructure for a special library.

-Unit 1 : Special Libraries: 08hrs • Meaning and definition, aims, objectives, and functions; Types of special libraries: characteristics and their role in research and development environment, industries and decision making; History and development of special libraries in India.
-Coms Unit 2 : Information Resources Development and Management: 08hrs Steps in information resources development and management; Selection and acquisition of books, periodicals, technical reports, patents, standard, learned society publications, government documents, non- book materials including electronic publications; Weeding, preservation, storage, and evaluation.
-Unit 3 : Planning and Organization of Library and Information Services - Conventional, Computer based including Internet resources and services.
+Unit 1 : Special Libraries: 08hrs Meaning and definition, aims, objectives, and functions; Types of special libraries: characteristics and their role in research and development environment, industries and decision making; History and development of special libraries in India.
+Unit 2 : Information Resources Development and Management: Steps in information resources development and management; Selection and acquisition of books, periodicals, technical reports, patents, standard, learned society publications, government documents, non- book materials including electronic publications; Weeding, preservation, storage, and evaluation.
+08hrs Unit 3 : Planning and Organization of Library and Information Services Conventional, Computer based including Internet resources and services.
 08hrs